How to vote in Strictly Come Dancing 2020 online and by phone

 All the instructions and information you need to make sure you can vote for your favourite couple on BBC's Strictly Come Dancing 2020.

-The end of Strictly Come Dancing 2020 is sadly getting closer and the race to the Glitterball is nearing its conclusion.
+The final of Strictly Come Dancing 2020 is almost upon us and once again we have the tightest of contests with three celebrities who have a realistic opportunity of etching their names on the Glitterball Trophy.

-There are currently five stars from the Strictly Come Dancing 2020 line-up still in the competition, with HRVY, Maisie Smith, Jamie Laing, Bill Bailey and Ranvir Singh set to stun with two dances.
+The 12 celebrities who started Week One in the Strictly Come Dancing line-up have been whittled down to four finalists, with HRVY, Maisie Smith, Jamie Laing and Bill Bailey taking to the dance floor with three dances in the final.

-As we know well enough by now, the Strictly Come Dancing leaderboard means very little in this stage of the competition, and it’s down to the public to save their favourite.
+As we know well enough by now, the Strictly Come Dancing leaderboard means very little in this stage of the competition, and it’s down to the public to choose their champion.

 So with that in mind, here’s how you can vote for your favourite on Strictly Come Dancing.